 Lively but laid-back Babington House can make a fair claim to being the UK's original trendy country-house retreat.
 One set of outbuildings includes sizeable indoor and outdoor swimming pools (both heated year round), a sauna and steam room, plus a cinema showing films every evening.
 The substantial, rustic-chic Cowshed Spa offers a wide range of treatments.
 There are 32 individually designed, rather gorgeous and very comfy bedrooms, many with working fireplaces.
 The three tranquil and slightly more modern split-level Walled Garden Rooms have tub baths intended for two on their terraces.

 The Newt is one of the most exceptional country house hotels Britain has seen.
 Interiors are from co-owner and former editor of Elle Decoration Karen Roos, and there is plenty to admire, especially the simplicity: no curtains at the lovely sash windows, nor pointless cushions on the blissful beds; the rough-hewn walls of the natural, unadorned spa; the unfussy, almost Scandinavian style of the 23 bedrooms and bathrooms; the juxtaposition of modern and old.
 The centrepiece is the egg-shaped Parabola walled garden, now planted with a comprehensive collection of 460 trained British apple trees, of 267 varieties, arranged in a Baroque-style maze.
-The hotel has a spa with sauna, salt steam room and beautiful pool leading to a heated outdoor hydrotherapy pool.

 Middleton Lodge is a rambling Georgian country estate offering sumptuous boutique accommodation (and actually two wedding venues).
 Owner Becky, an architect, designed all 45 stylish rooms, rooting out antiques and quality furnishings to complement the vaulted beamed ceilings and graceful Georgian windows.
 Décor in the Main House (which has 16 rooms and is private hire) is plush Georgian Regency, a mix of contemporary and traditional in the other rooms.
 Explore the grounds using the complimentary bikes, indulge in a treatment, and head to the three-AA-Rosette restaurant, The Forge, for a fine dining experience and a garden-to-fork ethos.

 This kooky 16th-century inn, on the Sussex-Kent border and within the High Weald Area of Outstanding Natural Beauty, has a curious offbeat charm.
 There are seven rooms in the main building, all individual and crammed with curious trinkets.
 In the garden, there are four lodges, all with pitched ceilings inspired by the local oast houses.
-Pour l’Amour is a cosy pine-panelled room with a reclaimed stained glass window; the Love Nest comes straight from the pages of Enid Blyton’s Faraway Tree books, with curved wooden walls, a flock of cuckoo clocks, a terrace and a free-standing copper tub.
+Pour l’Amour is a cosy pine-panelled room with a reclaimed stained-glass window; the Love Nest comes straight from the pages of Enid Blyton’s Faraway Tree books, with curved wooden walls, a flock of cuckoo clocks, a terrace and a free-standing copper tub.

 This early 19th-century windmill turned cosy guesthouse is in a scenic coastal location, making it a fabulous base for walkers, birdwatchers and romantic couples.
 Not only does it have characterful rooms, hearty food and friendly staff, but guests are privy to superb views over reed beds towards Blakeney Harbour too.
 There are nine rooms including three in the circular tower of the mill: these have the best views and the most character.
 The ground floor of the mill is a circular sitting room with a wood burning stove where games, books and complimentary sherry are left out for guests.